naimo84/node-red-alexa-home-skill-v3-web/docs/troubleshooting.rst

 If, after issuing voice or Alexa/ Google Home application based commands, you see no output you should:

-* Reset your password via the `My Account <https://red.cb-net.co.uk/my-account>`_ page - it may be your Web API and MQTT account passwords have become unsynchronised.
+* Reset your password via the `My Account <https://red.cb-net.co.uk/my-account>`_ page - it may be your Web API and MQTT account passwords are no longer synchronised.

 .. note:: You'll only see messages for your account, the service uses Access Control Lists (ACLs) to filter MQTT messages.